Camp de Thiaroye

 Camp de Thiaroye (/fr/; also known as The Camp at Thiaroye) is a 1988 Senegalese war-drama film written and directed by Ousmane Sembène and Thierno Faty Sow.

-The film entered the competition at the 45th Venice International Film Festival, in which it won the Grand Jury Prize.
-The film depicts the Thiaroye massacre, which happened in Thiaroye, Dakar, in 1944.

-The film is about the mutiny by and mass killing of French West African troops by French forces on the night of November 30 to December 1, 1944.
-West African conscripts were protesting poor conditions and revocation of pay at the Thiaroye camp.
-The film is a criticism and indictment of the French colonial system.
+It depicts the Thiaroye massacre, which occurred on the morning of December 1, 1944 in Thiaroye, Dakar.
+In the weeks leading up to the massacre, members of the Senegalese Tirailleurs at the Thiaroye military camp had been protesting poor camp conditions and revocation of promised demobilization benefits.
+With the camp declared to be in open mutiny, French forces opened fire on the mutineers.
+French authorities reported a death toll of 35, but estimates range up to 300.

-The film documents the events leading up to the Thiaroye massacre, as well as the massacre itself.
-The film received positive reviews at the time it was released and continues to be heralded by scholars as an important historical documentation of the Thiaroye massacre.
+A work of historical fiction, the film depicts the events leading up to the Thiaroye massacre as well as the massacre itself.
+Sembène's portrayal provides a heavy critique of French colonialism, particularly its dismissal of African demands and use of extreme brutality in response to disobedience.
+It also reflects criticisms of colonial ingratitude and betrayal, as soldiers felt indignant that their wartime sacrifices were being repaid in such a manner.
+The film received positive reviews at the time of its release, notably winning the Grand Jury Prize at the 45th Venice International Film Festival.
+It continues to be heralded by scholars as an important historical documentation of the Thiaroye massacre, playing a role in bringing the event back into public memory.
 The film was banned in France for a decade and censored in Senegal as well.